We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The most common complication of living with low MCHC levels is lack of energy and decreased stamina.
 This can limit your activities.

-In severe cases, anemic hypoxia can occur as a result of low MCHC levels.
-When MCHC levels are very low, your body could struggle to provide enough oxygen to all its tissues.
 As a result, these tissues are deprived of oxygen and unable to get rid of carbon dioxide.
-This can actually become life-threatening.
+This can actually become life threatening.

 Common symptoms of anemic hypoxia include: